william-ko/data-ingest-and-report/README.md

 #### Generate Report

-To generate a consolidated CSV file:
+To generate a consolidated CSV file by either passing in an existing xlsx or from ingested data:

 - `npm run generate_report <filename>`

-This will write a custom CSV file to the root directory of the fs.
+This will write a consolidated CSV file to the root directory of the fs.

+note: `<filename>` can either be an excel file (`foo.xlsx`) or an arbitray file name of the users choosing, which will use the ingested data to generate the CSV and name it by the argument.

 #### Exit